Improving generalization by mimicking the human visual diet: Hyperparameters

-\textbf{CDCNet:} As our model builds on top of CRTNet~\cite{bomatter2021pigs} as backbone, we use the same hyperparameters for the backbone as reported in the original paper.
+\textbf{HDNet:} As our model builds on top of CRTNet~\cite{bomatter2021pigs} as backbone, we use the same hyperparameters for the backbone as reported in the original paper.
 All models were trained for 20 epochs with a learning rate of 0.0001, with a batch size of 15 on a Tesla V100 16Gb GPU.

-\textbf{Domain generalization and Adaptation: }We used the code from Gulrajani et al.~\cite{gulrajani2020search} to train and test domain generalization and domain adaptation methods on our dataset.
+\textbf{Domain generalization: }We used the code from Gulrajani et al.~\cite{gulrajani2020search} to train and test domain generalization methods on our dataset.
 The code is available here: \url{https://github.com/facebookresearch/DomainBed}.
 To begin, we ran all available models and tried 10 random hyperparameter initializations.
 Of these, we picked the best performing hyperparameter seed---24596.
-We also picked the 10 top performing algorithms as the baselines reported in the paper.
+We also picked the top performing algorithms as the baselines reported in the paper.

 \textbf{FasterRCNN:} We used the code from Bomatter et al.~\cite{bomatter2021pigs} to train and test the modified FasterRCNN model for recognition.
 The code is available here: \url{https://github.com/kreimanlab/WhenPigsFlyContext}, and we used the exact hyperparameters mentioned in the repo.